GSejas/markdown-toolbar/docs/workspace/change_extend.md

 \[Unverified]

-Below are design proposals (not facts) for a VS Code Markdown toolbar extension.
+Below are design proposals (not facts) for a VS Code Markdown Extended Toolbar extension.
 They include multi‑level wireframes from information architecture down to component specs.
 Adjust as needed during implementation.

 ---